miker704/Strife/patches.md

     - Add click away to submit dmServer name change now pressing enter or clicking away after typing when the input looses focus the name will be submitted.
     - Fixed the lighting up of icons for hide members and hide user when clicked.
     - Provided condtional rendering of tool tips that change based on whether the hide members and hide user are selected or not.
+    - Used more highly optmized condtional rendering removed unsafe instances of is hidden style.

 ## Backend Changes